Updated: November 15, 2020

-This bad budget news is putting real pressure on legislators to make substantial cuts in the state’s budget, which in FY 2015 totaled $69.8 billion.
+This bad budget news puts pressure on legislators to make substantial cuts in the budget in order to help make ends meet.
 One target many legislators have mentioned is a reduction in the statutorily-required contribution to the state’s pension systems.
-(The TRS share of that contribution in fiscal year 2017 is $3.99 billion.)
+(The TRS share of that contribution in fiscal year 2021 is $$5.7 billion.)

-Sample “stress test” scenarios calculated in 2017 show that if the state reduced its annual contribution to TRS in the future and investment returns are less than estimated, under the worst option TRS would become insolvent in 2036 when benefit obligations would exceed assets.
-Under the best option TRS “treads water” indefinitely with less than 60 percent of the assets needed to pay its long–term obligations.
-Here are three sample stress tests:
+Sample “stress test” scenarios calculated in 2020 show that if the state continues to reduce its annual contribution to TRS in the future and investment returns are less than estimated, under a worst-case option TRS would become insolvent in 2033 when benefit obligations would exceed assets.
+Under the best-case option, TRS “treads water” indefinitely with less than 60 percent of the assets needed to pay its long–term obligations.

-1. Use only actuarially-based math to determine contributions and liabilities.
+The State of Illinois, by law, does not use actuarially-based math to determine contributions and liabilities.
 The Illinois pension math dictated in the pension code artificially lowers the state’s cost of funding pensions.
 These laws supersede the true calculation of the state’s annual pension contribution.
-We need to calculate the cost in the way the rest of the world does it.
 Here is a breakdown of the differences:

 Illinois “Political Math”

-Total state contribution for TRS in fiscal year 2018: $4.03 billion
+- Total state contribution for TRS in fiscal year 2022 under this formula: $5.7 billion.

 Standard Actuarial Math

-2. Illinois must enact funding guarantees for the pension systems into law.
+Illinois law does not include a statutory funding guarantee for TRS.
 A statutory funding guarantee ensures that all future state government contributions are made in full when they are due.
 Most other states operate with these guarantees and in Illinois, the Illinois Municipal Retirement Fund benefits from this type of mandated payment.

-3. The financial inequities of the Tier II funding and benefit structure must be fixed.
-Current law requires Tier II members to pay 9 percent of salary.
-That contribution fully funds Tier II benefits and subsidizes Tier I benefits.
-The Tier II contribution is 50 percent higher than the Tier II benefit’s value, which is 6 percent of their pay.
-In 20 years, when Tier II members are a majority in TRS, the subsidies they pay may cause a reduction in the state’s annual contribution.
+The financial inequities of the Tier II funding and benefit structure.
+Current law requires Tier 2 members to pay 9 percent of salary.
+That contribution fully funds Tier 2 benefits and subsidizes Tier 1 benefits.
+The Tier 2 contribution is 50 percent higher than the Tier 2 benefit’s value, which is 7 percent of their pay.
+In 20 years, when Tier 2 members are a majority in TRS, the subsidies they pay may cause a reduction in the state’s annual contribution.
 Eventually, the state will not owe any annual contribution to TRS because the members will be paying the entire cost.
-This is fundamentally unfair to Tier II members.
+This is fundamentally unfair to Tier 2 members.

-5. Any solution must adhere to the Illinois Constitution’s Pension Protection Clause.
+Any solution to the state’s pension funding problem must adhere to the Illinois Constitution’s Pension Protection Clause.
 Article XIII, Section 5 of the Illinois Constitution reads: